Fishbone CactusRegular price R 185.00

 Synonym: Fishbone Cactus, Zig Zag Cactus, Ric - Rac Cactus, Moon Cactus, Queen of the Night

 - Majestic hanging basket plant

 - Produces edible fruit that tastes like gooseberries

-These easy care succulents make for ideal beginner plants as they can withstand bouts of neglect, however, as a jungle cactus variety these lovely plants prefer moderate watering and high humidity.
+These easy-care succulents make for ideal beginner plants as they can withstand bouts of neglect, however, like a jungle cactus variety, these lovely plants prefer moderate watering and high humidity.
 Place this stunner in bright indirect light or a spot that receives soft early morning or late afternoon direct light for best results.

 The Fishbone Cactus makes the perfect hanging plant but can look just as magnificent cascading from a beautifully styled shelf.
 A definite showstopper that will make all who see it green with envy.